elm/browser/hints/navigation-in-elements.md

 Many companies introduce Elm gradually.
 They use `Browser.element` to embed Elm in a larger codebase as a low-risk way to see if Elm is helpful.
 If so, great, do more!
 If not, just revert, no big deal.

 But at some point the element has grown to manage _almost_ the whole page.
 Everything except the header and footer, which are produced by the server.
-It might be nice to stop doing that, but it is not always practical, especially if there is a lot of legacy code that needs it.
+And at that time, you may want Elm to start managing URL changes, showing different things in different cases.
+Well, `Browser.application` lets you do that in Elm, but maybe you have a bunch of legacy code that still needs the header and footer to be created on the server, so `Browser.element` is the only option.

-So what do you do?
+What do you do?

 ## Managing the URL from `Browser.element`